smart-on-fhir/smart-health-links/docs/spec.md

 one-time-use `.files.location` links that are consumed as soon as they are dereferenced.

-The SHL Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
+Because the manifest and associated files are a single package that may change over time, the SHL Receiving Application SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
 The SHL Receiving Application SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to